EcoG-io/iso15118/README.md

 If Docker is used, the command `make run` will try to get the `.env` file;
-The command `make dev` will fetch the contents of `.env.dev.docker` - thus, in this case, the user does not need to create a `.env` file, as docker will automatically fetch the `.env.dev.docker` one.
+The command `make dev` will fetch the contents of `.env.dev.docker` - thus, in this case, the user does not need to create a `.env` file, as Docker will automatically fetch the `.env.dev.docker` one.

-The key-values pair defined in the `.env` file, directly affect the settings defined in `secc_settings.py` and `evcc_settings.py`.
+The key-value pair defined in the `.env` file directly affect the settings defined in `secc_settings.py` and `evcc_settings.py`.
 In these scripts, the user will find all the settings that can be configured.